Tom Ogg

 Employment

-Tom advises and acts in the full range of Employment Tribunal, County Court and High Court proceedings, including on appeal to the EAT and beyond.
+Tom advises and acts in the full range of Employment Tribunal, County Court and High Court proceedings, including on appeal.
 He regularly appears in multi-day trials in the Employment Tribunal, particularly in relation to whistleblowing and discrimination matters.
 He also acts in industrial relations and strike matters.

 Tom acts for clients in all industries, but he is particularly sought-after for financial services cases account of his expertise in both financial regulation and employment law, on which Tom frequently advises in tandem (such as in relation to regulatory references).
 Tom is the co-editor of Conduct and Pay in the Financial Services Industry: the Regulation of Individuals (link), with Richard Leiper KC.